eboateng25/BitcoinFunctions/README.md

   https://bitcoincore.org/bin/bitcoin-core-0.19.1/

 ## Running
-Applications are built in the same way any other Java application is built, or you may choose to the prebuilt jar files.
+Applications are built in the same way any other Java application is built, or you may choose to the prebuilt jar files however note that variables such as the path of your 'bitcoin-cli.exe; will need to be the same (You may choose to make a shortcut to point to your bitcoin-cli).
 Note that the source code has been produced using a decompiler due to lost source code so the project may lack comments.

 ### GetRecievedByAddress
 java -jar GetRecievedByAddress [address] [minconf]